scipopt/gcg/doc/resources/devs/howtos/addstructure.md

 If you have allocated memory for fields in your detector data, remember to free this memory before freeing the detector data itself.
 The DETECTOREXIT callback is executed before the solution process is started.
-In this method, the detector should free all resources that have been allocated for the detection process in \ref DETECTORINIT.
+In this method, the detector should free all resources that have been allocated for the detection process in ???.